Yahyakiani/Css_Notes/Psychology/Psychology Notes.md

 ### Section 2: Human Needs and Motivation: Eat, Drink, and Be Daring
 #### Main Notes
 - **Obesity** Body weight that is more than 20% above the average weight for a person of a particular height.
 - .
-Internal mechanisms regulate not only the quantity of food they take in, but also the kind of food they desire.
+Internal mechanisms regulate not only the quantity of food they take in, but also the kind of food they desire.
 -  Hypothalamus acts as the brain’s “feeding center” and is primarily responsible for monitoring food intake.
 - **Weight set point** The particular level of weight that the body strives to maintain.